Jayyhk/doodle-digger/README.md

 ## Disclaimer

 This tool is for personal use only.
 Ensure you comply with Google's Terms of Service when using this tool.
-The authors are not responsible for any misuse or violation of terms.
+The author is not responsible for any misuse or violation of terms.